 Breathing New Life Into Schools

-New standards for ventilation in schools are set to transform approaches to design and system choices, as James Hammick of Passivent explains.
+New standards for ventilation in schools will transform approaches to design and system choices, as James Hammick of Passivent explains.

-Changes to the Department for Education’s ventilation guidance Building Bulletin BB101 are imminent, with the new bulletin ‘Guidelines on ventilation, thermal comfort and indoor air quality in schools’ replacing the current 2006 edition.
+Following changes to the Department for Education’s ventilation guidance Building Bulletin BB101, the new bulletin ‘Guidelines on ventilation, thermal comfort and indoor air quality in schools’ have been introduced to improve the respective.

 The Priority Schools Building Programme has piloted the new guidelines in BB101 and has shown direct benefits to schools through lower capital costs, improved comfort conditions and reduced energy costs.